top of page

 After hearing wedding wishes and woes for 11+ years, I'm going to share the most important ones I've heard and experienced so far!

 Always.
 Get.
 A. Good.
 Photographer/Videographer Okay, yeah, I'm a bit biased... but it's true!
 Having those moments captured for eternity is super important - be sure to do your research before choosing a photographer.
 Skimping here can mean a world of woes when you end up with missing moments and blurry images of the most important day of your life.
+Photographers can cost anywhere from $1,000 for an inexperienced photographer up to $15,000 for a highly experienced photographer - personally, I wouldn't spend less than $3,000 to at least weed out folks with less than 30 weddings under their belt.
+Videographers are even more expensive!
+The post-processing work they need to do to create a great video for you can take hundreds of hours - so expect to pay no less than $2,500 for a newer videographer and up to $20,000 for a truly skilled and experienced video guy/gal!
 Let your guests party hearty Want to have a high-energy, exciting kind of wedding?
-Offering champagne during your ceremony and a beer barrel (or beer burro!
-Yes... a donkey that carries beer and often wears a sombrero) at cocktail hour makes for a fun-loving crowd.
+Offering champagne before your ceremony and a beer barrel (or beer burro - yes... a donkey that carries beer and often wears a sombrero) at cocktail hour makes for a fun-loving crowd!
 To keep from your party getting too sloshed, offer an open bar for the first 2 hours of the Reception, then move to a cash bar to close out the night.

 Don't Forget the DJ